td2thinh/td2thinh.com/src/data/blog/learn-rust-by-making-minesweeper-p1.md

 }
 ```

 With the tiles define, we need a type to represent the game board, which is a grid of tiles.
-We can use a 2D vector to represent the grid:
+We can use a 2D vector to represent the grid of tiles, but for simplicity, I will use a hash map where the key is the `Coord` and the value is the `Tile`.
+This allows us to easily access and update the tiles in the grid:

 ```rust
 use im::HashMap;